GitHub integration

 Attaching a repo does not give ClickUp users access to your repo's codebase.

-To add a repo to a Workspace:
+To add a repo to your Workspace:

-2. Click Workspace Settings.
+2. Click Add repo.

 If you don't see the correct repos, ensure you have signed in to the right account.
 A Workspace owner or admin must select each repository to connect.
 Linked repositories can be viewed in the App Center.